lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Compression of CoAP header fields

 This section discusses of the compression of the different CoAP header fields.
-These are just examples.
-The compression should take into account the nature of the traffic and not only the field values.

 ## CoAP version field (2 bits)

 This field is bidirectional and must be elided during the SCHC compression, since it always contains  the same value.
-In the future, if new version of CoAP are defined, new rules will have to defined leading to no ambiguities between versions.
+In the future, if new version of CoAP are defined, new rules ID will be defined avoiding ambiguities between versions.

 ## CoAP type field

 {{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
 The latter two ones are a response of the two first ones.
 If the device plays a specific role, a rule can exploit these property with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
 Compression residue is reduced to 1 bit.

-The field must elided if for instance the client is sending only NON or CON messages.
+The field must be elided if for instance a client is sending only NON or CON messages.

-In any case, a rule must be define to carry RST to a client.
+In any case, a rule must be defined to carry RST to a client.

 ## CoAP code field

-The compression of the CoAP code field follows the same principle ad for the CoAP type field.
-If the device plays a specific role, the set of code values can be splitted in two parts, the resquest codes starting with the 0 class and the response values.
+The compression of the CoAP code field follows the same principle as for the CoAP type field.
+If the device plays a specific role, the set of code values can be splitted in two parts, the resquest codes with the 0 class and the response values.

 If the device implement only a CoAP client, the request code can be reduced to the set of request the client is able to process.